orionrobots/orionrobots.github.io/_posts/2005-12-03-tokyo-international-robot-exhibition-2005.md

 ### Swiffer BN-17

 A cute robot to provide company, and also mop/sweep up or help around the house a little bit.
 Created by Bandai.
-This guys also checks email - more information at <a href="http://uk.gizmodo.com/2005/12/02/mans_new_best_friend.html">Gizmodo - Mans New Best Friend</a> and <a href="https://www.neuraldump.net/2005/12/the-bandai-bn-17-swiffer-robot/">Cute Adorable Gadgets</a>
+This bot also checks email - more information at <a href="http://uk.gizmodo.com/2005/12/02/mans_new_best_friend.html">Gizmodo - Mans New Best Friend</a> and <a href="https://www.neuraldump.net/2005/12/the-bandai-bn-17-swiffer-robot/">Cute Adorable Gadgets</a>

 ### RIDC-01